How do I apply for a part-time job?

 Careers Help and Support

 Firstpoint is open throughout the year and you are welcome to pop in and use the careers information resources.
 This area has part time jobs and information about job applications, CVs and interview techniques, and contains information about types of work and making career decisions.
 During semester time, you can book to see a careers advisor on Monday to Wednesday 11.30-2.00 pm, Thursday 1.30 - 4.00 pm.
-Please note that appointments for the week ahead are released on Monday at 9am.
+Please note that appointments are released each day at 9am for the same day a week ahead.
 Book via Timecenter for an appointment or for further information email firstname.lastname@example.org